dashu4096/barcode_encoder/README.md

 # barcode_encoder
-just a training for barcode encoder
+just a training for barcode encoder, testing barcode print for thermal printer